Technigo/project-labyrinth/README.md

 A responsive text-based labyrinth game fetching directions from API endpoints using react and redux.
 A mix of styled components and Material UI was used to deign the app.

-## Accessibility and cross-browser testing

-Html validated with W3C validation service (http://validator.w3.org/) with no errors found.
-Chrome lighthouse report was generated with the result: 92% Accessibility, 100% Best Practices and 100% SEO.
-Testing has been done in different browsers such as Edge and Chrome in mobile, tablet and desktop views.

 ## Requirements achived:

  **🔵 Blue Level (Minimum Requirements)**